Evidence global bank UBS made “fictitious” trades to US markets

 The Starostenkos protested to their broker that they were not getting confirmations.
 At an October 2013 meeting, the UBS account manager cryptically claimed lawyers would need to approve providing confirmations, a violation of SEC rules that traders are entitled to them.
 Red flags snapped in the tropical breeze.
 Why the stonewalling over standard documents?

-Even more alarming, Kevin Price, the head of UBS’ Bahamas trading desk, had from 1994-1998 worked in the U.S. for fraudster Bernie Madoff, who built his Ponzi scheme on phantom trades.
+Even more alarming to them, Kevin Price, the head of UBS’ Bahamas trading desk, had from 1994-1998 worked in the U.S. for fraudster Bernie Madoff, who built his Ponzi scheme on phantom trades.
 Later, in 2013, when Price worked for UBS Bahamas and handled the Starostenkos’ trades, he also worked for UBS Financial Services, which was supposed to send the confirmations.

 UBS held a trump card, the loan in which the bank lent them $1.4 million in exchange for collateral of their home, worth $2.8 mil in 2012 according to the appraisers engaged by UBS.
+Half would be in a trading account, half in a cash account which they put in another bank.
 But the card was a Joker.
 UBS, which was an offshore bank allowed to provide services for foreigners, had obtained a license from the Central Bank to give mortgages to foreigners for second homes.
-However, the loan for trading was made to the Starostenkos eight months earlier, and they were permanent residents.
+However, the loan was made to the Starostenkos eight months earlier, and they were permanent residents.
 The mortgage deal was not allowed by the bank’s license.
-The UBS deal was a fake.

 On January 30, 2014, Irina Tsareva again requested confirmations and explained to Fabio Jenny, manager at UBS Bahamas and second after the CEO, that the records provided were not confirmations, but UBS accounting slips.
 Jenny said “thank you for the reminder.
 We will be in touch with you shortly”.

 The meeting was scheduled for March 12, but on February 28, Yuri Starostenko received a letter from UBS’ lawyers Lennox Paton demanding the immediate repayment of the entire loan.
-Not a word about the refund or confirmations.
 Lennox Paton is well-connected.
 It was the registered agent in the Bahamas for Bernie Madoff.
 Brian Sims, the principal partner, was chosen by the Securities Commission of the Bahamas to be liquidator of FTX, the company of convicted fraudster Sam Bankman-Fried.
 Another partner, Michael Paton, sits on the board of the Commission, with authority over UBS’s compliance with trading rules.

 Offices of Lennox Paton.